claxcoding/elt-pipeline-weather-forecast/README.md

 # 🌦️ Weather Forecasting ELT Pipeline

 This project implements a **modular, scalable end-to-end ELT (Extract, Load, Transform)** pipeline for **weather forecasting** using **Google Colab Python** and **Google Cloud Platform (BigQuery)**.
 It automates the process of collecting, storing, transforming, and modeling weather data to predict **hourly temperatures** in **Siegburg, Germany**.

 The weather forecasting is at this stage in a simplified form to represent the function of the pipeline.
-In future there may be a deeper work on more complex machine learning model, but for now it serves the purpose for understanding the pipeline.
+In future, there may be a deeper focus on more complex machine learning models, but for now, it serves the purpose of understanding the pipeline.
 Data is sourced from the **[Open-Meteo API](https://open-meteo.com/)** and processed into a structured format to support **machine learning-based forecasting**.
 The pipeline is built for experimentation and can be scaled with additional features like orchestration or containerization.

 ---